emilybrooks/emilybrooks.github.io/tms.md

 	Touma fire strike cleric

 !!! make sure you have 6 2-star prestige !!!
-You could use the attracter spray to fight this over and over again to get more.
+You could use the attractor spray to fight this over and over again to get more.

 Note: Kiria should have stage rank 5 before you continue